-While in CA I received an Associates Degree from Bergin University of Canine Studies and learned to train dogs to be service dogs and people with physical disabilities to care for them and use their skills (retrieving, turning lights on/off, picking up dropped items, tugging zippers, opening doors, pulling laundry baskets – and so much more).
+While in CA I received an Associates Degree from Bergin University of Canine Studies and learned to train dogs to be service dogs and teach people with physical disabilities to care for them and use their skills (retrieving, turning lights on/off, picking up dropped items, tugging zippers, opening doors, pulling laundry baskets – and so much more).
 From CA I returned to NC for a short while (for lots of fishing from the lake behind our house, off the Long Beach Pier or in the sound for trout with daddy) before coming to WI to work as Program Director at the Wisconsin Academy for Graduate Service Dogs (WAGS) http://www.wags.net/.
-After leaving WAGS, I volunteered for Occupaws http://occupaws.org/, our local Guide Dog organization.
-A classmate from ADI is the caregiver for Ricochet, the Surfice Dog http://www.surfdogricochet.com/.
-These are all wonderful organizations and I hope you will take a moment to enjoy their websites.

-I started with UW-Madison in Housing Human Resources in 2008 and joined the Limnology staff in March 2014; learning about our lakes, rivers and streams.
-I enjoy letting my friends and family know about the amazing research that I get to be a part of by working here.
+I started with UW-Madison in Human Resources in 2008 and joined the Limnology staff in 2014; learning about our lakes, rivers, streams and bogs.
+I enjoy letting my friends and family know about the amazing research that’s happening here at the CFL.

-I grew up with the lake behind the house that my grandfather and his brother Jesse built; catching brim (called blue gill in WI), shell cracker and large and small mouth bass.
+I grew up with a lake behind the house that my grandfather and his brother Jesse built; catching brim (called blue gill in WI), shell cracker and large and small mouth bass.
 I even caught a nice size catfish one Mother’s Day afternoon.
-Yes, that’s me with Grandma, daddy’s mama, holding it with a paper towel.
+Yes, that’s me with Grandma holding that catfish with a paper towel.

 We’ve also done our own version of electro fishing – when someone would shoot at a water moccasin in the water and the fish would JUMP out of the water.

 I told my Aunt Carol (pictured to the right), daddy’s sister, about the “fish sticks” I read about on the website.
 Little did we know that daddy was doing researched lake maintenance so many years ago when he’d tossed out a cedar in the lake.
 Daddy passed away before I started working here, and Carol in 2018.
 She enjoyed getting mail from me about lakes.
-We never ceased to be amazed at all that’s going on in a lake and the research about lakes – no matter the diminishing state of the lakes.
+We never ceased to be amazed at all that’s going on in a lake and the research about lakes.